-For example, Myers (2023a) forecasted a 0.04 percent increase in births in Missouri because the sole facility that closed due to the ban was located in St. Louis, and facilities remained in operation a short distance across the Illinois border.
-The present analysis estimates a 0.4 percent increase.
-Considering a state with a much larger forecasted increase, for the average Mississippi resident, driving distances to the nearest abortion facility increased from 81 miles in May 2022 to 321 miles in December 2022.
-Correspondingly, Myers (2023a) forecasted a 3.4 percent increase in births.
+For example, these forecasts yield a 0.1 percent increase in births in Missouri because the sole facility that closed due to the ban was located in St. Louis, and facilities remained in operation a short distance across the Illinois border.
+The present analysis estimates a 0.5 percent increase.
+Considering a state with a much larger forecasted increase, for the average Mississippi resident, driving distances to the nearest abortion facility increased from 81 miles in May 2022 to 340 miles on October 15, 2022.
+Correspondingly, Myers (2023a) forecasted a 3.5 percent increase in births.
 The present analysis estimates a 4.4 percent increase.

 The forecast errors (differences between the forecasted effects and realized effects) also provide some suggestive preliminary evidence on other dimensions of access beyond distance that may be relevant to the effects of bans on births.
-The three states (Arkansas, Louisiana, and Oklahoma) with increases in births that were less than forecasted, were among the states with the greatest reported increases to Aid Access for medications to self-manage abortion following Dobbs (Aiken et al., 2022b).
+The three states (Arkansas, Louisiana, and Oklahoma) with increases in births that were less than forecasted were among the states with the greatest reported increases to Aid Access for medications to self-manage abortion following Dobbs (Aiken et al., 2022b).